Ayobami-00/Car-Service-Api/README.md

 In order to access the service, you need to sign up:

-A POST request to the following url https://car-service-api.herokuapp.com/api/auth/signupwith the sample body below:
+A POST request to the following url https://car-service-api.herokuapp.com/api/auth/signup with the sample body below:

 {
 "email": "email",